lnlp/LMIC-node/README.md

 - Provide the LoRaWAN keys for your node (end device) in `lorawan-keys.h`.
 - Compile and upload the firmware and you're ready to go!

-### 1.1 Functionality
+### 1.1 What does it do?

-LMIC-node uses a counter to simulate a real sensor.
+- LMIC-node uses a counter to simulate a real sensor.
 The counter gets automatically incremented each time its value is read.
+The counter value is periodically (`DO_WORK_INTERVAL_SECONDS`) read and then transmitted via an uplink message to The Things Network (TTN).
+- In addition LMIC-node also implements a downlink command to reset the counter.
+The command is sent to the node via a downlink message.
+When the 'reset counter' command is received by the node it will reset the counter value.
+- While all this is happening LMIC-node outputs status information to the serial port for viewing on the serial monitor and also outputs information to the display (if present).
+The status information will show time, events (e.g. EV_JOINED, EV_TXCOMPLETE), uplink and downlink framecounters, RSSI and SNR of received downlink messages and when a downlink contains data the data will be displayed as bytes.
-The counter value is periodically read and then transmitted via an uplink message to The Things Network (TTN).
-In addition LMIC-node also implements a downlink command to reset the counter.
-The command is sent from the backend to the node via a downlink message.
-When the 'reset counter' command is received the counter on the node will be reset.
-The uplink messages can be viewed in the TTN Console.
-It is also possible to send the 'reset counter' downlink message to the node from the console.
-The effect of resetting the counter can be watched in the console as arriving uplink messages will show the new counter value.
+- The uplink messages can be viewed in the TTN Console.
+It is also possible to send the 'reset counter' downlink message from the console to the node.
+The effect of resetting the counter can be watched on the console as arriving uplink messages will show the new counter value.

+Once the node is up and running you can start to explore and customize the source code to your own needs, e.g. add support for sensors.
+It is always easier to start with something that already works and then continue from there.
+Have fun!

 ### 1.2 Implemented features

-- Support for many popular (LoRa) development boards.
-- Cross-platform, works on ATmega328, ATmega32u4, SAMD21, ESP32, ESP8266 and STM32 boards.
-- Requires only some configuration, but no programming or modification of source code to get it up and running.
-- Configuration is done in a single project configuration file: `platformio.ini`.
 - Send uplink messages.
 - Receive downlink messages.
 - Implements a downlink command.
+- Provide detailed status feedback via serial port, LED and OLED display.
+*Each of these output channels can be separately enabled/disabled (e.g. to save memory or power).*
 - Supports both OTAA and ABP activation.
 Simply switch via configuration option.
-- Supports two different LMIC libraries: MCCI LoRaWAN LMIC library and IBM LMIC framework.
 - LoRaWAN keys are placed in a separate file: `lorawan-keys.h`.
   - Protection against accidentally uploading LoRaWAN keys to public Git(Hub) repositories.
   - Easy to swap LoRaWAN keys for testing or for use with multiple devices.
-- Detailed status feedback via serial port, LED and OLED display.
-*Each of these output channels can be separately enabled/disabled (e.g. to save memory or power).*
+- Requires only some configuration, but no programming or modification of source code to get it up and running.
+- Configuration is done in a single project configuration file: `platformio.ini`.
+- User modifiable code is clearly marked in the source code.
+- Supports two different LMIC libraries: MCCI LoRaWAN LMIC library and IBM LMIC framework.
+- Support for many popular (LoRa) development boards.
+- Cross-platform, tested on STM32, SAMD21, ESP32, ESP8266, ATmega32u4 and ATmega328 boards.
 - Hardware dependencies are handled in separate Board Support Files (BSF).
+- Built-in 'wait for serial port ready' with adjustable timeout and countdown visible on display.
+*Useful when using the serial monitor with boards with MCU with integrated USB support.*
 - Abstraction of the serial port so code can print to `serial` without needing to know if it must print to `Serial` or `SerialUSB`.
 - Use correct GPIO pins for onboard LED, display, LoRa hardware, I2C and SPI ports even if these are incorrectly defined in the BSP.
 - Avoid hardware conflicts i.e. GPIO's shared between onboard LED, I2C, SPI and/or Vext.
 - Explicitly initialize I2C and SPI interfaces with correct pins if default pins are incorrectly defined in the BSP.
-- Built-in 'wait for serial port' support with countdown (visible on display).
-Useful for microcontrollers with integrated USB support.
-- When using LMIC debugging, output is automatically routed to the correct serial port (no need to specify `Serial` or `SerialUSB` port manually).
+- When using LMIC debugging, output is automatically routed to the correct serial port.
+*No need to set the `LMIC_PRINTF_TO` parameter to `Serial` or `SerialUSB` manually.*

 ### 1.3 Requirements